-When you arrive at the Endoscopy Unit please report to reception and you will then be asked to take a seat in the waiting area.
+When you arrive at the endoscopy unit please report to reception and you will then be asked to take a seat in the waiting area.

-A nurse will invite you into an office to ask you questions about your health, explain about the Gastroscopy including pain relief and sedation medicines you will be offered if appropriate.
-The nurse will also find out what arrangements you have made for going home.
-You will have the chance to ask about anything you are unsure of.
-You will also have the opportunity to confirm the details on your consent form with a nurse or your Endoscopist.
+A nurse will invite you into an office to ask you questions about your health, explain about the procedure and find out what arrangements you have made for going home.
+You will have the chance to ask any questions that you may have.
+You will also have the opportunity to confirm the details on your consent form with a nurse or your endoscopist.